MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 (Administration \>\> Setup \>\> System \>\> Organizational Structure)

 1. Enter the label of the level you want to add.
-When you create a new level, you’ll need to add entities to that level.
+When you create a new level, you'll need to add entities to that level.

 2. Choose OK to save your changes.